 Know Which Plants are Pals

 You may heard the trending term, “companion planting”.
 Companion planting is a time-honored, organic system for supporting your garden through natural means.
-Just some of the benefits of companion planting include pest control, soil enrichment, shading, weed control, and natural support structures.
+Just some of the benefits of companion planting include pest control, join here to get rid of the pests as it is needed for soil enrichment, shading, weed control, and natural support structures.
 For instance, planting corn next to beans gives the beans a stalk to crawl up without having to build a trellis.
 Some leafy greens prefer shade to full sun; planting near a shade-providing companion (like corn) creates the ideal lighting without any additional effort.
 Marigolds repel nematodes, protecting nearby fruits, such as tomatoes.
 You can dig deeper (see what we did there?) into companion planting here.

 Try Succession Planting